Known For : Tata Tea Museum (KDHP Museum) Echo Point, Munnar Eravikulam National Park

 Best Time: Throughout the year

-Known For : Kumarakom Bird Sanctuary Backwaters Vellavali
+Known For : Kumarakom Bird Sanctuary Kumarakom Backwaters Kumarakom Beach

 Located at a distance of 16km from Kottayam in Kerala and located on the banks of Vembanad Lake, Kerala's largest lake, Kumarakom is a cluster of many small man-made islands reclaimed from the lake.
 Part of the Kuttanad region, Kumarakom along with Alleppey, has beautiful backwater areas and they collectively form the most important tourist centres of Kerala.
 Known for paddy fields, fishing, a network of backwaters, delicious local cuisine, traditional Kettuvalloms (rice barges) houseboats and luxury and budget resorts.
 The Kumarakom bird sanctuary here, which is spread across 14 acres, is a favourite haunt of migratory birds and an ornithologist's paradise.